-The Importance of Data Processing Security
+The Importance of Data Security and Privacy

 Between 2013 and 2014 J.P.
 Morgan Chase, Home Depot, and Target all fell victim to cybersecurity breaches.
 J.P.
 Morgan Chase’s data theft resulted in compromising the sensitive consumer information of an estimated 76 million households.
 Home Depot’s cyber attackers stole up to 60 million credit card numbers.
 Target suffered the largest security breach when hackers accessed the personal information of 110 million customers.
-All three companies are considered powerhouses in their industries.
+All three of these companies are powerhouses in their industries.
 This shows that no matter how big an institution may be, they are still vulnerable to hacking.

 How to Handle a Security Breach?